 After your bathtub has been structurally repaired, it will need to be resurfaced and refinished.
 A quality refinishing product is probably at least as important as the fiberglass inlay itself.
 Not only will it ensure many years of reliability for the repaired area, it will create a stain and acid resistance that, in many cases, exceeds the original finish of the tub.
 The refinishing process is what truly makes your bathtub new again.
 The resurfacing and refinishing process is also where your bathtub’s color can be restored or changed to better match your bathroom’s décor.
 Just make sure your refinishing agent maintains a stand-sure quality, the industry’s term for a bathtub that allows safe footing despite the shampoos and lotions that run onto the floor.

-Need to find a pro for your old bathtub?Find Pros
+Ready to start your old bathtub?Find Pros

 Re-grouting and Re-caulking